abinalexpothen/LearnToLocalize/README.md

-# LearnToLocalize
+# mobile-robot-localization

-This is a short project aimed at learning techniques to localize.
+This repository was created while learning mobile robot localization.
+The code implements the following:
+- Kalman filter
+- Monte-Carlo localization